You can also change your area of specialization at any time during your career.

 My how times have changed.
 I never thought I would be saying that.
 I probably won't be saying it next season with Colton.

-Will you accept my Mirror-ball dancing Bachelor rose bro as a MERICA Idol?
+Will you accept my Mirror-ball dancing Bachelor rose big bro as a MERICA Idol since we have such a connection?

 Cochran is a natural storyteller - but with a sense of right and wrong and a willingness to fight for it.